Chomenor/ioef-cmod/cmod-readme.md

 ## Brightness Settings

-The following are some of the main settings that can be used to adjust the brightness of the game.
-Most of these settings require cMod version 1.04 or higher.
-Check the version you are running in the console and if you have an old version download the latest version from the Release page.
+The following settings can be changed in order to adjust the brightness of the game.

 - r_gamma: Performs a gamma adjustment on the final renderer output.
 This is the default brightness setting changed by the in-game brightness slider.
 Values over 1 increase the game brightness on a curve, increasing the midrange levels without changing the minimum and maximum levels.
 Current default value is 1.4.